juremaj/track2p/docs/gui.md

 - `File` : downloads data already processed by the algorithm.
 - `Visualization` : allows results to be visualized using raster plots, providing a precise graphical representation of neuronal activity over time (for more details, see section 'Raster plot' below).

-## Main window
+## Central Window

-It offers several visualizations:
+The central area of the interface presents various visualizations.

-In the top left-hand corner, the mean image for each recording is displayed in a tab named according to the recording day number (day1, day2 ...).
-The user can navigate through these tabs by clicking on them.
-Moreover, the user can zoom in on specific regions of the image and then click on a cell to highlight it.
+In the top left-hand corner, users can find a mean image displayed for each recording, labeled with the corresponding day number (e.g., day1, day2, etc.).
+They can navigate through these images by clicking on the tabs representing each day.
+Additionally, users have the option to zoom into specific regions of the image and click on individual cells to highlight them.

-IMAGE

-Once a cell is clicked:

-In the top right-hand corner a zoom (window of 40 pixels around the cell) from each mean image is displayed.
+Once a cell is selected, a zoomed-in view of the surrounding area for each day (a window of 40 pixels around the cell) is displayed in the top right-hand corner.

-IMAGE

-At the bottom, the cell's fluorescence trace for each recording (per frame) are displayed.
-The fluorescence trace at the top of the plot corresponds to the first day of recording and so on.
-The user can zoom in by drawing a rectangle *from the bottom left corner to the top right corner* as many times as desired.
-Once the rectangle has been drawn, the user must issue the following command: `enter` to zoom in and `r` to zoom out.
+At the bottom , users can view the fluorescence trace of the selected cell for each record.
+The tracks are organized chronologically, with the track at the top corresponding to the first day of recording, followed by the following days.
+To further analyze these traces, users can zoom in by drawing a rectangle from the bottom left corner to the top right corner of the trace.
+After drawing the rectangle, they can zoom in by pressing 'enter' and zoom out by pressing 'r'.

-IMAGE

-## Status bar
+## Bottom Bar

-The status bar is divided into several parts:
+The bottom bar is divided into several parts:

 - A text box with an up-down control: the user can browse all cells detected by the algorithm as present every day, and all central window information will be updated